-Spoiler Alert
+Spoiler Alert.

-I shouldn’t need to note that I am a big fan of the movie The Sound of Music just as I deeply admire Amadeus and Chariots of Fire.
-None of these films intend to be documentaries and all serve a purpose far beyond recreating historical events but I’m pedantic and I think their purpose is better understood when we know the reality.
+I shouldn’t need to note that I’m a big fan of the movie The Sound of Music just as I deeply admire Amadeus and Chariots of Fire.
+None of these films intend to be documentaries and all serve a purpose far beyond re-creating historical events but I’m pedantic and I think their purpose is better understood when we know the reality.
 Thus, the closing section of this post will detail some of the many elements that the movie simply has wrong.
 I’ll first go through my pictures (taken over both days).
 If you read beyond that, consider yourself warned.

-I Have Confidence
+I Have Confidence.

 The only places I was able to see that appear during Maria’s song I Have Confidence were the Rezidenzplatz and the Kapitelplatz.
 The Rezidenzplatz appears twice in song and is seen from different angles.
 I’ve pulled this screen capture from the first

 because the woman in the blue top in the background is Maria von Trapp.
-I have two shots of these arches – one from close to the real Maria’s viewpoint
+I have two shots of these arches – one from close to the real Maria’s viewpoint,

 and one more or less from the camera’s.